pgdurand/BeeDeeM-User-Manual/utility/cmdline-annotate.md

 ## Requirements

-* BLAST searches have to be done against BLAST databanks prepared by *BeeDeeM*;
+* BLAST searches have to be done against BLAST databanks prepared by *BeeDeeM*; use the [info](/utility/list-banks.md) tool to list BLAST banks that also contains annotations;

 * use either legacy BLAST or BLAST+ software;